martimy/clab_cvx_dcn/README.md

 # Spine-Leaf Data Centre Topology using Cumulus routers

 This lab consists of five [Cumulus](https://www.nvidia.com/en-us/networking/ethernet-switching/cumulus-linux/) [VX routers](https://docs.nvidia.com/networking-ethernet-software/cumulus-vx/) connected in a spine-leaf topology (two spine and three leaf).
 Each leaf router is connected to two hosts.
-The lab demonstrates creating a DC network using free Cumulus Linux routers (Cumulux Linux is a fork of FRRouting).
-The lab also includes a demonstration of [SuzieQ](https://www.stardustsystems.net/suzieq/), an open source software for network observibility.
+The lab demonstrates creating a DC network using free Cumulus Linux routers (Cumulus Linux is a fork of FRRouting).
+The lab also includes a demonstration of [SuzieQ](https://www.stardustsystems.net/suzieq/), an open source software for network observability.

 <!--[Lab Topology](img/bgp_frr.png)-->

-## Acknowlegement
+## Acknowledgement

 This lab is inspired by the [Cumulus Test Drive lab](https://clabs.netdevops.me/rs/cvx03/) created by Michael Kashin.